 fossil update trunk fossil merge private fossil commit

-The private branch remains private.
-(There is no way to convert a private branch into a public branch.)
-But all of the changes associated with the private branch are now folded into the public branch and are hence visible to other users of the project.
+The private branch remains private, but all of the changes associated with the private branch are now folded into the public branch and are hence visible to other users of the project.

 A private branch normally stays on the one repository where it was originally created.
 But sometimes you want to share private branches with another repository.
 For example, you might be building a cross-platform application and have separate repositories on your Windows laptop, your Linux desktop, and your iMac.
 You can transfer private branches between these machines by using the --private option on the "sync", "push", "pull", and "clone" commands.
 For example, if you are running "fossil server" on your Linux box and you want to clone that repository to your Mac, including all private branches, use: